volumio/volumio-plugins/plugins/audio_interface/brutefir3/readme.md

 - ?
 - mixer is not properly displayed in Volumio's playback option

-December, 27 th 2018

-- small timer adjustement

 ### 4. Last changes

+Febuary, 5th 2019

+- sweep files with timing reft on left channel. (thanks merlin2222 ;-))

 Febuary, 2nd 2019

 - merge left and right attenuation
 - timer adjustement (no idea if it could solve some startup prob...)

+December, 27 th 2018

+- small timer adjustement

 December, 15th 2018